Sarohia94/Project-3-Hangman/README.md

 #### Client Goals
 * To entertain users
+* To be able to learn how to play
 * To make it easy for users to interact with the game
+* To be clearly informed of invalid input and how to proceed
 * Win or lose, to play the game to completion without issue
 * To be able to choose to play again or quit
-* To be clearly informed of invalid user input and how to proceed

 #### First Time Visitor Goals
+* I want to enter my name.
 * I want instructions to be clear and concise.
-* I want to be able to learn how to play if I am new to the game.
+* I want to be able to learn how to play.
 * I want to be informed on what the issue is if an invalid input is made.
 * I want to be given instant feedback if a correct or incorrect guess is made.
 * I want to be informed when the game is over if I've won or lost.
+* I want to be able to play again or quit.

 #### Returning Visitor Goals
-* I want to be able to replay the game with a new word to guess
+* I want to be able to play the game multiple times with a new word to guess.

 - - -